 A crucial part of a live performance happens behind the scenes, both before a production is mounted and during its run.

-If you have experience working backstage or want to learn about working backstage, you're invited to get in touch with Theater Operations at Duke.
+You're also invited to get in touch with Theater Operations at Duke.
 There are both paid and volunteer opportunities for students to work behind the scenes in Reynolds and Sheafer Theaters, Page Auditorium, and other theaters on campus.
 Theater Operations can be reached at 660-1711.

 Pre-production (also called "prep" crews) Positions and Activities